How to Get Help For Paying Unexpected Bills: What You Need to Know

 Government help with utility bills

-It can be easy to fall behind on monthly utility bills, especially in the summer and winter months when the weather is the most extreme.
-The following government programs can make sure you have a safe and comfortable home and are able to write and sign a check.
+It can be easy to fall behind on monthly utility bills, especially in the summer and winter when energy costs are sky-high.
+If you need help with utility bills, these government programs can help you have a safe and comfortable home and pay your bills.

 The LEAP program helps low-income households pay their heating and cooling bills and reduce their overall energy consumption.

-The Federal Communications Commission’s Lifeline Program offers a monthly discount of $9.25 on phone bills to low-income individuals and families.
+The Federal Communications Commission’s Lifeline Program lowers the cost of phone bills and internet service for low-income individuals and families.

 The Weatherization Assistance Program gets to the root cause of high energy bills by optimizing the energy efficiency of homes for 35,000 low-income households every year.
-The program helps households save a yearly average of $283.
+The program helps households save $372 or more a year.

 Government help with mortgage payments and safe housing

-These government programs are designed to eliminate the financial barriers that prevent families from having a safe and affordable place to call home.
+These government programs are designed to eliminate the financial barriers that prevent families from having a safe and affordable place to call home and receive help with bills.

 The Section 8 program helps people secure affordable and sanitary housing.
-Local public housing agencies (PHAs) provide housing vouchers to people so they can choose their own housing and pay the difference after applying the voucher.
+Local public housing agencies (PHAs) provide housing vouchers to people so they can choose their own housing and pay the difference after applying for the voucher.

-This mortgage program allows qualified veterans to trade equity from their homes for cash to help pay off debt or make home improvements.
+This VA-backed home loan program allows qualified veterans to trade equity from their homes for cash to help pay off debt or make home improvements.

 The Rural Development Program helps those who live in an eligible rural area make rent or mortgage payments through direct loans and grants.
 Funds can be used to buy or improve land, build new housing, purchase and rehabilitate buildings, and more.

 Using crowdfunding to pay bills

-Emergencies like car accidents or devastating house fires can wipe out your savings account and leave you with bills for years to come.
+Emergencies like car accidents or devastating house fires can wipe out your savings account and leave you with bills and debt for years in the future.
 Countless people have launched “help me pay my bills” emergency fundraising efforts through GoFundMe when they didn’t know how to get help paying bills.